Cleaning and Preservation of Coins - A Complete Guide

 • Billon, an alloy of copper (more than a half) and silver.

-Natural changes in copper and its alloys:
+Natural changes in Copper and its alloys:

-3. Verdigris.
-Before verdigris can form, the copper (or its alloy) must first be oxidized as above.
-The copper oxide is immediately transformed by acetic acid into copper acetate, Cu(CH3COO)2, or into basic copper acetate Cu(OH)CH3COO.
+• If acetic acid (vinegar - CH3CO2H) is present at the time of weathering, the copper oxide is immediately transformed by acetic acid into Copper(II) Acetate [Cu(CH3COO)2] - a dark green crystalline solid, or into basic Copper Acetate [Cu(OH)CH3COO].
 Acetic acid is present in the atmosphere resulting, for example, from exhaust gases of wood fires.
-In general, verdigris consists of a mixture of copper acetate, basic copper acetate and copper carbonate, and forms very quickly, within a few years in the atmosphere, but much longer in water.
+Verdigris forms very quickly, within a few years in the atmosphere, but much longer in water.